Lorenzo Homar: Bailarinas

 Homar's long association with the BSJ included a long list of program posters.
 As early as 1964, one of these featured NYC Ballet Star, Maria Tall Chief (the first native-American prima ballerina). in exquisite detail - a precursor to these in which Homar's reductive portraiture seductively jumps out from the paper .

-In these serigraphs from the 1980s, Homar experimented with a similar elaborate background of muted intricacy last seen in his William Morris portrait homage of 1973 (also available at Galería Palomas).
-Visible in these works are glimpses of the talent that once made Lorenzo Homar one of Cartier's chief jewelry designers.
+In these serigraphs, Homar experimented with a similar elaborate background of muted intricacy last seen in his William Morris portrait homage of 1973 (also available at Galería Palomas).
+Visible in these works are glimpses of the talent and attention to detail that once made Lorenzo Homar one of Cartier's chief jewelry designers.

 Terms and conditions apply.